Minimising aggression in group-housed male mice

 Single housing male mice

 There is conflicting evidence on how individual housing impacts the welfare of male mice [1, 2, but see also The 3Hs Initiative housing page].
-Single housing of animals that are accustomed to group living should be reviewed on a case-by-case basis [21], but housing male mice individually is preferential to disharmonious group housing where aggression is constant, severe and cannot be resolved.
+Further research into the social preferences of mice in a research setting is required for a clearer picture.
+Single housing of animals that are accustomed to group living should be reviewed on a case-by-case basis [21] but housing male mice individually is preferential to disharmonious group housing where aggression cannot be resolved.
 If mice are single housed they will require additional nesting material and/or another heat source to allow them to maintain their body temperature.
 Additional environmental enrichment should also be provided.
 It is unclear whether visual and olfactory contact with other mice is beneficial or harmful to the welfare of singly-housed individuals [22, 23] so this should be evaluated on an individual basis.

 References